mtryergreen/kickstarter_analysis/README.md

 ## Overview of Project

 This project had me utilize Excel to analyze data on hundreds of fundraising initiatives around the world and their goals, along with any factor that may have had a role in their success/failure.

 ### Purpose

-	The purpose of this challenge was to be able to hone in on the launch dates and funding goals of particular fundraisers and see how variations in these factors impacted the outcomes.
+The purpose of this challenge was to be able to analyze data on a plethora of kickstarter campaigns and test how their success or failure fared when it came to their **launch dates** and **fundraising goals**.

 ## Analysis and Challenges